 Habitat and Conservation

 Hellbenders are well suited for an aquatic existence.
 Their flat head and streamlined shape reduce water resistance.
-This salamander makes its home under flat rocks and within bedrock crevices in large permanent streams and rivers.
+This salamander lives under flat rocks and in bedrock crevices in large permanent streams and rivers.
 It is a slow swimmer and often moves by walking along the bottom.
 It is normally a solitary animal and prefers cover.

 Hellbenders are declining and are listed as an endangered species.
 They need clean, clear, cool rivers to survive, and they should never be harmed or removed from the wild.